KhronosGroup/Vulkan-Loader/docs/LoaderInterfaceArchitecture.md

 The application sits at the top and interfaces directly with the Vulkan loader.
-At the bottom of the stack sits the implementations.
+At the bottom of the stack sits the drivers.
-An implementation can control one or more physical devices capable of rendering Vulkan, implement a conversion from Vulkan into a native graphics API (like [MoltenVk](https://github.com/KhronosGroup/MoltenVK], or implement a fully software path that can be executed on a CPU to simulate a Vulkan device (like [SwiftShader](https://github.com/google/swiftshader) or LavaPipe).
+A driver can control one or more physical devices capable of rendering Vulkan, implement a conversion from Vulkan into a native graphics API (like [MoltenVk](https://github.com/KhronosGroup/MoltenVK], or implement a fully software path that can be executed on a CPU to simulate a Vulkan device (like [SwiftShader](https://github.com/google/swiftshader) or LavaPipe).
 Remember, Vulkan-capable hardware may be graphics-based, compute-based, or both.
-Between the application and the implementations the loader can inject any number of optional [layers](#layers) that provide special functionality.
+Between the application and the drivers, the loader can inject any number of optional [layers](#layers) that provide special functionality.
-The loader is critical to managing the proper dispatching of Vulkan functions to the appropriate set of layers and implementations.
+The loader is critical to managing the proper dispatching of Vulkan functions to the appropriate set of layers and drivers.
-The Vulkan object model allows the loader to insert layers into a call-chain so that the layers can process Vulkan functions prior to the implementation being called.
+The Vulkan object model allows the loader to insert layers into a call-chain so that the layers can process Vulkan functions prior to the driver being called.

 This document is intended to provide an overview of the necessary interfaces between each of these.